huggingface/accelerate/docs/source/basic_tutorials/migration.md

 ### Model

-Once all processes are complete, unwrap the model with the [`~Accelerator.unwrap_model`] method before saving it because the [`~Accelerator.prepare`] method may have placed your model inside a larger model for distributed training.
+Once all processes are complete, unwrap the model with the [`~Accelerator.unwrap_model`] method before saving it because the [`~Accelerator.prepare`] method wrapped your model into the proper interface for distributed training.
 If you don't unwrap the model, saving the model state dictionary also saves any potential extra layers from the larger model and you won't be able to load the weights back into your base model.

 You should use the [`~Accelerator.save_model`] method to unwrap and save the model state dictionary.
 This method can also save a model into sharded checkpoints or into the [safetensors](https://hf.co/docs/safetensors/index) format.